 Today was full of replacement activities for the unneeded 5th day of the Sri Lanka vs Australia Cricket Test March and our guide Manoj came up with some very worthwhile events.

-The main focus of the day was a Mangrove Safari boat ride that allowed us to see how people live on several small islands (including how cinnamon is harvested manually), temples, water monitors and bird life (video).
+The main focus of the day was a Mangrove Safari boat ride that allowed us to see how people live on several small islands (including how cinnamon is harvested manually), and to visit and see temples, water monitors and bird life (video).
 We did have to remember to duck a number of times passing very low hanging bridges, but fortunately everyone managed to keep their heads 🙂

 The photos of the dead bodies is very graphic and hard to view.
 However the photos of people helping afterwards is uplifting.
 There is a picture of a young western backpacker carrying an elderly lady to safety.
 There are pictures of volunteers who came in the days afterwards and stayed for months in refugee camps.
 Colour, religion they meant nothing in the aftermath, only people helping people.